Whooping cough: Based on symptoms

 A physician's overall impression is most effective in initially making the diagnosis.
 Single factors are much less useful.
 In adults with a cough of less than 8 weeks, vomiting after coughing or a "whoop" is supportive.
 If there are no bouts of coughing or there is a fever the diagnosis is unlikely.
 In children who have a cough of less than 4 weeks vomiting after coughing is somewhat supportive but not definitive.

 Lab tests

 Methods used in laboratory diagnosis include culturing of nasopharyngeal swabs on a nutrient medium (Bordet–Gengou medium), polymerase chain reaction (PCR), direct fluorescent antibody (DFA), and serological methods (e.g. complement fixation test).
-The bacteria can be recovered from the person only during the first three weeks of illness, rendering culturing and DFA useless after this period, although PCR may have some limited usefulness for an additional three weeks.
+The bacteria can be recovered from the person only during the first three weeks of illness, rendering culturing and DFA useless after this period.
+However, PCR may have some limited usefulness for an additional three weeks.

-Serology may be used for adults and adolescents who have already been infected for several weeks to determine whether antibody against pertussis toxin or another virulence factor of B. pertussis is present at high levels in the blood of the person.
+Serology may be used for adults and adolescents who have already been infected for several weeks to determine whether antibodies against pertussis toxin or another virulence factor of B. pertussis are present at high levels in the person's blood.